storeon/storeon/README.md

 let increment = store => {
   // Initial state
   store.on('@init', () => ({ count: 0 }))
-  // Reducers can return only changed part of the state store.on('inc', ({ count }) => ({ count: count + 1 }))
+  // Reducers returns only changed part of the state store.on('inc', ({ count }) => ({ count: count + 1 }))
 }